AndreasVikke-School/CPH-Business-SI-Exam/README.md

 After the team had decided which of the projects to work on, we started with sketching an architecture diagram, and discussing how to structure the project while going through the requirements of the project.
 This is how the [first version](#architecture-diagram-version-1) of our architecture was made.
 We went through the requirements again and made sure that it would fufill them.

 ### Development and setup
-As our first architecture drawing illustrates, we wanted to deploy our system with kubernetes through minikube using terraform.
+As our first architecture drawing illustrates, we wanted to deploy our system to a kubernetes cluster using minikube and terraform.